Gomezrbz/Data-Science/2 Query Data with Transact-SQL/3 Querying Tables with SELECT.md/1 Joints.md

 Return all employees and for those who have token orders, return the order amount.
 Employees without matching orders will display NULL for order amount.

-SELECT emp.FirstName, ord.Amount FROM HR.Employee AS emp LEFT [OUTER] JOUN Sales.SalesOrder AS ord ON emp.EmployeeID = ord.EmployeeID
+SELECT emp.FirstName, ord.Amount FROM HR.Employee AS emp LEFT [OUTER] JOIN Sales.SalesOrder AS ord ON emp.EmployeeID = ord.EmployeeID

 # Cross Joints